 14. Get a slice of the action at Pizzarova

-Possibly one of the top pizza purveyors in Bristol, and definitely at Wapping Wharf, Pizzarova brings customers some mighty fine pizzas.
+Possibly one of the top pizza purveyors in Bristol, Pizzarova brings customers some mighty fine pizzas.
 From anchovy, olives and capers to goats cheese, caramelised onions and sundried tomatoes, these woodfired sourdough pizzas with gorgeously puffed up crusts will leave you incredibly satisfied and planning your next visit.
 Plus, look out for Pizzarova’s exciting seasonal specials and plant-based options.

-15. Cosy up with a mulled cider at The Cider Box
+15. Soak up the sunshine with a cider